Extending Whitney's extension theorem: nonlinear function spaces: Introduction

 Recall that for infinite-dimensional manifolds whose model spaces are more general than Banach spaces, a submersion is a map that locally, in submersion charts, looks like a projection out of a product.
-This is a stronger condition that the map on tangent spaces being a split surjection (cf.\ \cite{1502.05795v4} for a detailed study).
-Looking at charts, the map in Theorem B splits locally on the spaces of compactly-supported sections of certain vector bundles by Theorem A.
+This is a stronger condition than the map on tangent spaces being a split surjection (cf.\ \cite{1502.05795v4} for a detailed study).

-We remark here that Theorem B does not imply that $\res_C^M$ is surjective as not necessarily all smooth functions on closed submanifolds with (rough) boundary will admit extensions to the ambient manifold (compare \cite[Corollary 6.27]{MR2954043}).
+We remark here that Theorem~B does not imply that $\res_C^M$ is surjective as not necessarily all smooth functions on closed submanifolds with (rough) boundary will admit extensions to the ambient manifold (compare \cite[Corollary 6.27]{MR2954043}).
 A simple example is the case where $M=S^2$, $C\subset S^2$ is a closed equatorial `belt' and $N=S^1$.
 A map $C \to S^1$ cannot extend to $S^2$ if has non-zero winding number.

-Finally, we look at nested closed subsets which satisfy the assumptions of Theorem B. The following corollary allows a more general result.
+Finally, we look at nested closed subsets which satisfy the assumptions of Theorem~B.

 \paragraph{Corollary C} \emph{ With the manifolds $M,N$ as above and closed sets $C\subset D\subset M$ which both satisfy the assumptions of Theorem B, the restriction map

 is a submersion of locally convex manifolds. }